kippnorcal/KIPP-NorCal-Python-Style-Guide/README.md

 # or this if you need one function
 from os import getcwd
 ```
 Exception to this rule is when using the Django (Galaxy).
-It is common to import models into `views.py` or importing views into
+It is common to import models into `views.py` using a wildcard, or importing views into
-`urls.py` using *.
+`urls.py` using a wildcard import.
+This is because of Django's structure, and it is idiomatic for the Django framework.

 ### Boolean and None Type Testing<a id="boolean-none-comparisons"></a>
 TODO: Add content here

 ### Type Hinting<a id="type-hinting-syntax"></a>
 Type hinting is a little controversial in the Python community.
-Many people feel that it ges against dynamic typing,
+Many people feel that it goes against dynamic typing,
 which is one of the features of Python that makes it unique.

 For KIPP NorCal, many of our repos are designed for our
-own business purposes with a very specific purpose in mind, and type hinting can be a useful way to document code.
+own business purposes with a very specific set of requirements in mind, and type hinting can be a useful way to document code.
-Type hits can also speed up code development with auto-completion in IDEs.
+Type hints can also speed up code development with auto-completion in IDEs.
 Type hints can also help catch bugs when
 used with a linter (such as [Pylint](https://pypi.org/project/pylint/) or [Flake8](https://flake8.pycqa.org/en/latest/)).

 #### Type Hinting Syntax<a id="type-hinting-syntax"></a>